bantonelli/ProEdify-patternlab/README.md

 * `gulp patternlab:prod-build`  : builds all assets for production (see details below for Javascript and Sass builds)

 ---

 ## SCSS Build Process
-To ensure your .scss files are compiled put your source code inside of */source/scss* (instead of the default */source/css* directory).
+To ensure your .scss files are compiled, place your source code inside of */source/scss* (instead of the default */source/css* directory).
+Then run `gulp dev:styles` for development build, or use `gulp prod:styles` for production build.

 ### Development
 Features of development build: